shawnweisfeld/FY18P20Labs/AzureIaaS/AzureOSS/step04.md

 ```

-#### Now using the following command you can see the file you just created.
+Now usie the following command you can see the file you just created.

 ```
 cat mongodb.org-3.2.repo
 ```

-#### Now lets move the file into the proper folder, using the `'mv'` command.
+Now lets move the file into the proper folder, using the `'mv'` command.

 ```
 sudo mv mongodb.org-3.2.repo /etc/yum.repos.d
 ```

-####  We need to make sure it has the right permissions and ownership, `'ls -la'` allows us to see who owns the file and what permissions it has assigned.
+We need to make sure it has the right permissions and ownership, `'ls -la'` allows us to see who owns the file and what permissions it has assigned.

 ```
 ls -la /etc/yum.repos.d